Drones are changing modern warfare

 Drones meet the requirements of modern warfare — that's the line from the US Department of Defense.
 And the Pentagon says it has just the drone to meet all of Ukraine's requirements.
 It's a new drone, or unmanned aerial vehicle (UAV), called Phoenix Ghost.

-"We believed this particular system would very nicely suit their needs, particularly in eastern Ukraine," Pentagon spokesperson John Kirby said in a press briefing.
+"We believed this particular system would very nicely suit their needs, particularly in eastern Ukraine," Pentagon spokesperson John Kirby said in a press briefing earlier this year.

-Kirby said the US had started developing the Phoenix Ghost before the outbreak of war and that work would now be accelerated to meet Ukraine's requirements even better.
+Kirby said the US had started developing the Phoenix Ghost before the outbreak of war in February.

-The plan is to deliver more than 120 of the drones as part of a $800 million (ca. €750 million) military assistance package.
+The US pledged to deliver more than 120 of the drones as part of a $800 million (ca. €750 million) military assistance package announced in April.

 But what does Phoenix Ghost do?
 How does it differ from other weapon systems?